skip to content

 00:15:21 - Anthony Campolo

 Very cool.
-Then we also have these project variables as well.
-This is going to be very useful for anytime you need to share your database around or you need to connect it to your application.
+And then we also have these project variables as well.
+This is going to be very useful for any time you need to share your database around or you need to connect it to your application.
 You guys also do a really good job of hiding stuff that you don't want to see, especially for live demos like this.
 That's something I really appreciate.
-Let me show some of these that aren't going to be private.
-If you look at the user, we've got a postgres user like normal.
-If you look at our host, we are here containers US west five.
-When I see something like this, I think this is indicative of you being hosted on aws.
+So let me show some of these that aren't going to be private.
+If you look at the user, we've got a Postgres user like normal.
+If you look at our host, we are here, containers-us-west-5.
+So when I see something like this, I think this is indicative of you being hosted on AWS.
 Is that the case?

 00:16:03 - Greg Schier